zextras/tech-doc/source/carbonio/install/roles/role-wsc.rst

 * All commands and all file editing activities must be executed as the ``root`` user, unless noted differently

-* The **PostgreSQL client** must be installed on the Node

 * The ``carbonio-user-management`` package must be installed in the
   |product| infrastructure (it is part on the
   :ref:`role-proxy-install` Role)

-* Some ports must be forwarded to the Node on which |wsc| is installed, for |wsc| to work correctly.
+* |wsc| requires that some be forwarded on this and on the Proxy Nodes.
 They are listed in :ref:`fw-ports` as well.

 .. csv-table::
-   :header: "Port", "Protocol", "Service"
+   :header: "Port", "Protocol", "Node" "Service"
-   :widths: 10 10 80
+   :widths: 10 10 10 70

-   "5222", "TCP", "Message Dispatcher"
+   "5222", "TCP", "|wsc|", "Message Dispatcher" "20000-40000", "UDP", "Proxy", "Audio & video streaming"

 Install Packages
 ----------------